Putnam County, Ohio: Politics

 Prior to 1940, Putnam County was a Democratic Party county stronghold presidential elections, with James M. Cox in 1920 being the only Democrat to lose it before that year.
 But starting with the 1940 election, it has become a Republican stronghold.
 The only 2 Democrats to win the county since then are Harry S. Truman in 1948 and Lyndon B. Johnson in 1964.

+Putnam County is known for its strong social conservatism.
+In November 2023, it gave only 17% of the vote to Ohio Issue 1, which legalized abortion, and 31% to Ohio Issue 2, which legalized recreational marijuana.
+In both referendums, this was the lowest percentage for any county in Ohio.